VioletStarsinChains/FelixSaysDoubt/README.md

 Q: What is Mule 6?

-A: A nod to The Mule (Foundation) + Number Six (The Prisoner).
+A: A nod to The Mule (Foundation) + Number Six (The Prisoner) + the "sixth man" in sportsball.
 It means: “the system cannot win.”

 Q: What are you hoping to get out of this?